cyberuna/AI-Starter-Kit-OnFHIR/Chapter10-ExportData/ReadMe.md

 #### This chapter is sub-version of [FHIRExportQuickstart](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIRExportQuickstart) focusing on exporting data out of Azure API for FHIR.
 Click on the link for more details.

-This chapter focuses on how to use the "Booking appointments" and "Back to Work" template in HealthBot Service and allow users to schedule an appointment with a healthcare provider using FHIR easily and securely.
+This chapter focuses on how to use Logic App to export FHIR data into Blob Storage as ndjson files.

 ## Prerequisites
 * [Azure API for FHIR R4 server](../Chapter2-AzureAPIforFHIR/ReadMe.md).